luckynick/DataViaSound/README.md

 # DataViaSound
-This is app for Android which allows you to send data using sound messages  (waves).
+This is app for Android which allows you to send data using sound waves.